18 “Thank You For Your Consideration” Alternatives

-When ending a cover letter, you’ll want to use a phrase that shows you are excited about the potential of working together and thankful of the person for reading your letter.
+When ending a cover letter, you’ll want to use a phrase that shows you are excited about the potential of working together and thankful to the person for reading your letter.

-- I can’t wait to have the opportunity be apart of this company.
+- I can’t wait to have the opportunity to be apart of this company.

-- Thank you for reading this letter, I look forward to next steps.
+- Thank you for reading this letter; I look forward to the next steps.

 More Alternatives to Common Phrases